General LBL Map

 Tomorrow is forecast to be nearly the same temperature as today.

-Partly cloudy skies.
+Partly cloudy.
 A stray shower or thunderstorm is possible.
-High 94F.
-Winds W at 5 to 10 mph.
+High 89F.
+Winds light and variable.